 A digital caliper is a convenient tool to have around if you need to measure various physical properties of an object.
 Length, height, weight, depth-you can determine a variety of item attributes using a digital caliper.
-This article will show you how to pick the best digital calipers for reloading to suit your purpose.
+This article will show you how to pick the best digital calipers to suit your purpose.

 A digital caliper is a must-have for professionals like mechanical engineers and carpenters.
 If you fancy yourself as the handyman in your household, you would not be able to do without a competent digital caliper in your toolbox.
 A working digital caliper guarantees the most precise measurements.